Skip to content

 Enforce sender authentication

-If Enforce sender authentication is turned on for an address or domain, inbound messages are only delivered if they pass at least one of the DNS authentications: DMARC, SPF, or DKIM.
-This ensures that emails pretending to be from addresses on the allow list (spoofing) are scanned.
+If Enforce sender authentication is turned on for an address or domain, inbound emails are only delivered if the following applies:

 When you add domains and addresses to an allow list, you can turn on Enforce sender authentication for that domain or address.